ravnhq/JS-async-Nerdery-Challenges/README.md

 6. Push your work to GitHub
 7. Create a PR to the repo for revision
 8. Don't forget to tag your Nerdery mentors accordingly in the PR for revision
+9. Any questions or doubts, reach me as 'Antonio Mata' in Slack